Raw vector

 CVE-2025-2402 is a high-severity Use of Hard-coded Password (CWE-259) vulnerability in Knime Business Hub.
 Its CVSS base score is 8.8 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Default Accounts (T1078.001); ranked in the top 23.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Valid Accounts (T1078); ranked at the 31th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2025-2402 is a hard-coded, non-random password vulnerability affecting the MinIO object store component in KNIME Business Hub across all versions prior to the listed patches.
 The flaw stems from CWE-259 and permits direct access to the object store without authentication when the password is known.